James Catnach: Family re-united

 James Catnach who had been working in Newcastle upon Tyne, joined the family several weeks after his father's death, and shortly after this, the family again moved.
-It was from the little shop and parlour at 2 Monmouth Court, Seven Dials that James Catnach set up his printing business c.
-1813 using only his father's old wooden printing press.
-He was now supporting his mother and family and so had even more incentive to succeed, and so by very careful management he gradually built up a very solid yet lucrative business.
+He established a printing business around 1813 at 2 Monmouth Court, Seven Dials, utilizing his father's wooden printing press.
+Tasked with supporting his family, Catnach managed his enterprise to establish a profitable business.

 His main-stay was small histories, ballad poetry, broadsides, catch-pennies, and penny awfuls.
 And the customers who were connected with the catchpenny trade and who frequented his place of business were, in the main, vagrants, miscreants, and the underclasses of society.

 After the Napoleonic war, many printers cashed in on the public's demand for news and printed small penny papers, each with a topical story.
 In 1818 James Catnach printed an edition on a small sheet in which he suggested that certain local butchers in Drury Lane had received two human bodies which they intended to sell as pork.
 In the ensuing court case he eventually pleaded guilty and was sent to Clerkenwell Prison for 6 months, during which time his mother and sisters manned the presses.

 Business improved and c.
 1820 James was running 3 presses, all working flat out.
 By the end of the 1830s James Catnach was at the height of his power, influence and wealth, never employing more than 4 and with only 6 presses, he had a phenomenal turnover, sometimes not even having time to count the number of copies coming of the presses.

 Retirement and early death

 James Catnach retired in 1838 to a property which he had bought in preparation for this event.

 It consisted of the "Lion Inn", a disused public house and its grounds at Dancer's Hill, South Mimms, near Barnet in Middlesex, leaving the business to his sister (now) Mrs. Anne (baptised Nancy) Ryle.
 He never married and kept his Northumberland burr.